 He was aware of her declared prudence.
-It was her policy not to get on people's back whenever she was struggling on something.
-She wouldn't drag somebody else into her problems- not until her miserable life was over.
+It was her policy not to get on someone's back whenever she was struggling on something.
+She wouldn't drag anybody else into her problems- not until her miserable life was over.
 Call her shrewd, but when it comes to her own life principal, she would stick to it firmly.

 And yet it was another of her redeeming quality that appealed to him.

 "Shoot!"
 Maya glanced up at the clock on the stylishly fake cobble-stoned wall.
 "I have to get there in fifteen minutes.
 Hey, can you give me a ride?"

 "Sure," he shrugged.
 "If I know where I should take you to."